 Basement flooding protection subsidy program

-We are waiting on confirmation of funding for a 2016 Program.
-We will continue to accept applications and when funding becomes available we will continue to process applications in the order in which they were received.
+We are waiting on approval of funding for a 2016 Program.
+We will continue to accept applications and when funding becomes available, we will process applications in the order in which they were received.

-The City of Winnipeg and Province of Manitoba have introduced a subsidy program to help homeowners protect their basement from flooding caused by overloaded sewers during severe weather (e.g., heavy rain, high river levels).
+The City of Winnipeg has introduced a subsidy program to help homeowners protect their basement from flooding caused by overloaded sewers during severe weather (e.g., heavy rain, high river levels).

 - Funding status

 - Eligible labour costs

 - How to apply for the subsidy

 - For more information

 - We will hold all applications received after December 31, 2015, until future funding for the subsidy program is approved.